connellw/ConnellwBlog/_drafts/look-no-controllers.md

 tags: aop cqrs
 ---

 Those that have worked with me will know I'm a big advocate for Aspect-Oriented Programming.
-I generally like to "bolt on" concerns that sit outside of the main logic using the **decorator pattern** or a behaviour that can wrap around a class or method, which follows the Open/Closed principle.
+I generally like to "bolt on" concerns that sit outside of the main logic using the **decorator pattern** or some kind of behaviour that can wrap around a class or method, which follows the Open/Closed principle.

 When following this principle, I've found that changing a public method signature is more of a chore.
 Adding new parameters means I have to update the decorators too, most of which will not even use the shiny new parameter anyway.
 Instead, these methods are more maintainable if we use a single object parameter and add properties to that object when needed.